TheBlupper/ctf_writeups/sekaiCTF2023/README.md

     17d7:       62 f2 fd 48 19 44 24    vbroadcastsd zmm0,QWORD PTR [rsp-0x50]
 ```

 It's now reading from `[rsp-0x50]`?
 This is the output we also get from several other different disassemblers, Binary Ninjas disassembler is simply wrong.
-This is why I chose to use `capstone` for the patching plugin up above.
+This is why I chose to use `capstone` earlier for the patching plugin.
 We can now use it to also patch these incorrect instructions to the correct ones!

-I will preface by saying that these patches are made specifically for this binary and to aid reversing efforts, it may be completely incorrect in some cases.
+I should preface by saying that these patches are made specifically for this binary, it may be completely incorrect in some cases.

 First we define this incredible ugly function to convert a `capstone` instruction operand to Binary Ninja's low level IL.